Skip to main content

 Use that sequence in two phases:

-• tm auth status is the local readiness check after login and sync.
+• tm auth status is the local readiness check after login.

 • tm auth whoami is the live validation step that proves the current bearer token still works against the Control Plane.